neptunelabs/fsi-imagegrid-samples/samples/portfolio/README.md

 </fsi-imagegrid>
 ```

-For all parameters which can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).
+For all the parameters that can be used, please refer to the  [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).

 ## Displaying metadata

-In our example we have displayed some labels beneath the thumbnails in the image grid.
+In our example, we have added some labels below the thumbnails in the image grid.
 This is achieved by adding the following part:

 ```html